sanchitasalunkhe08/pms-project/README.md

 # pms-project
-This is an microservices application
+This is an microservices application.

-For pensioner details microservice
+For pensioner details microservice:

 To run on local host url-  http://localhost:8081
 To run hello method-  http://localhost:8081/details/